yahoo/elide-doc/pages/guide/03-security.md

 1. Write permission check on the comment model.
 1. Read field permission check on the comment's `title` attribute.
 1. Write field permission check on the comment's `title` attribute.

+### Bidirectional Relationships

+When one side of a bidirectional relationship is modified by a client, Elide will automatically update the opposite side of the relationship.
+This implies that the client must have permission to both read and write both sides of the relationship (both at the model level and at the relationship level).

 ## Check